 - Metadata Tab: Ensure that the third checkbox is ticked: “Automatically Write Changes into XMP“.

 - Let Lightroom add .xmp files next to each of your photographs in your library.

-By default, Lightroom saves all your adjustments in its catalog, located somewhere safe on your hard disk.
+In a similar fashion, Lightroom Classic saves all your adjustments in its catalog file by default.
+This catalog file is located somewhere safe on your hard disk.
 It doesn’t edit your RAW files at all.
-That’s one of the beautiful things about the non-destructive RAW editing process.
-All your data is left intact.
+It just saves the adjustment metadata.

-When XMP Files are Really Useful…
+When Are XMP Files Really Useful?

 If those XMP files aren’t being saved next to your RAW files, then you may as well forget that you ever retouched/corrected those images because Lightroom will not be able to reference those changes when you open them up in their new location.